Flying drones at night

 Use a Visual Observer:

-Hey, 2 sets of eyes can see a lot more than one set (besides, our waivers demand we do that).
+It goes without saying that 2 sets of eyes can see a lot more than one set (besides, our waivers demand we do that).

 Do you need us to fly the drone at night?